 If you’re not traveling on a backpacker budget, and/or are traveling with others, hiring a taxi through your guesthouse in Vientiane will help cut down some time.

-— Don’t be concerned if you have mobility issues.
+—Don’t be concerned if you have mobility issues.
 Buddha Park is completely flat and wide concrete paths were added in late 2017 around the entire park.
-However, if you wish to climb the four levels of the giant pumpkin (totally optional), you’ll need to know ahead of time that some parts require climbing stairs through small spaces.
+However, if you wish to climb the four levels of the giant pumpkin (totally optional), you’ll need to know ahead of time that some parts require climbing stairs through very tight spaces.

 See below for our recommendations on where to stay in Vientiane.

 —Taking the #14 bus from the Central Bus Station is a great way to have a local Laotian experience and save money at the same time.
 Be mindful that like many other places in Southeast Asia, bus schedules can be flexible and trips can take longer than expected.
 If you aren’t on a tight schedule, generally taking the bus isn’t an issue.